Sick of looking for plus size wetsuits for women?

 This website is part of a Spanish group of websites offering everything you might ever need for any sort of water activity.

-This range of Sainsburys plus size wetsuits is currently out of stock.
-I’m including it in case the fact it sold out in a hot minute persuades Sainsburys to restock plus size wetsuits for women up to a size 26.
+This range of Sainsbury’s plus size wetsuits is currently out of stock.
+I’m including it in case the fact it sold out in a hot minute and lots of people are still looking at the page persuades Sainsbury’s to restock plus size wetsuits for women up to a size 26.
 Are you listening Sainsbury’s?

-Buying Plus Size Wetsuits on Amazon : What to Look For
+Buying Plus Size Wetsuits on Amazon : Some Suggestions

 Cressi – This wetsuit brand has a reputation for making wetsuits that are good for women with bigger chest measurements.
 The Cressi Playa range is available in sizes up to a 3XL, or size 7 in wetsuit numbers.
 What does this mean?
 Well, a 3XL should fit someone up to around 18 stones, with a 45-inch chest.
 Find one here.